moj-analytical-services/splink/docs/topic_guides/evaluation/edge_overview.md

 Edge Metrics measure how links perform at an overall level.

 First, consider how you would like your model to perform.
 What is important for your use case?
-Do you want to ensure that you capture all possible matches?
-Or do you want to minimise the number of incorrectly predicted matches?
+Do you want to ensure that you capture all possible matches (i.e. high recall)?
+Or do you want to minimise the number of incorrectly predicted matches (i.e. high precision)?
 Perhaps a combination of both?

 For a summary of all the edge metrics available in Splink, check out the [Edge Metrics guide](./edge_metrics.md).